 Typical Spanish breakfast includes coffee (cafe con leche or cafe cortado) with some pastries (churros and croissants are the most popular), cookies (Maria galletas), cakes (most typically bizocho), toasted bread (various tostadas), sandwiches (bocadillos), or potato omelet (Tortilla Espanola).

-Here you’ll find the most traditional Spanish breakfasts (with Spanish breakfast names), and the most traditional Spanish breakfasts foods:
+So, if you search for Spanish breakfast ideas, here you’ll find the most traditional Spanish breakfasts (with Spanish breakfast names), and the most traditional Spanish breakfasts foods.

 Breakfast foods in Spain: